libwasm/libwasm/doc/libwasm.md

      $ bin/webdisasm [*options*] *wasm_files*

-*wasm_files* is a list of one or more webassembly binary files, usually with the '.wasm' extension.
+*wasm_files* is a list of one or more webassembly binary files.

 *options* is a list of options.